 More than half of the trail is an elevated boardwalk that connects to a gravel trail, guiding you through the diversity of evergreen plantations, marsh, and forested wetlands.

-Interpretive panels along the way tell of some of the more common residents in the marsh.
-This trail is one of the better spots on the refuge to find warblers during the spring and summer.
+Interpretive panels along the way describe some of the marsh’s more common residents.
+This trail is one of the best spots on the refuge to find warblers in spring and summer.

-Other birds include waterfowl, red-winged blackbirds, great blue heron, and piliated woodpeckers.
+Other birds include waterfowl, red-winged blackbirds, great blue herons, and pileated woodpeckers.

 Kanyoo Nature Trail